-- LP sends BTC to the sBTC threshold-signature script on the Bitcoin blockchain.
+- Depositing user sends BTC to the sBTC threshold-signature script on the Bitcoin blockchain.

-- Stacks consensus trustlessly confirms the LP’s Bitcoin transaction thanks to the unique ability of Stacks nodes to read Bitcoin state.
+- Stacks consensus trustlessly confirms the depositing user’s Bitcoin transaction thanks to the unique ability of Stacks nodes to read Bitcoin state.

-- In the same block, sBTC is minted to the Zest Liquidity pool as a claim on the BTC in the threshold-signature script.
+- In the same block, sBTC is minted to the Zest Protocol BTC pool as a claim on the BTC in the threshold-signature script.

-- An approved borrower seeks to drawdown BTC funds & specifies a BTC address for drawdown on the Stacks layer and prove that they own a claim to the pool.
+- A withdrawing user seeks to drawdown BTC funds.
+They specify a BTC address for drawdown on the Stacks layer and prove that they own a claim to the pool.

-- Zest Protocol liquidity pool moves sBTC to the threshold-signature script.
+- Zest Protocol BTC pool moves sBTC to the threshold-signature script.

-- Stacks consensus produces signature to release BTC from the threshold-signature script to the borrower.
+- Stacks consensus produces signature to release BTC from the threshold-signature script to the withdrawing user.

 - The sBTC gets burnt.

 - For security purposes, the BTC can only be moved out of the threshold-signature script every 150 Stacks/Bitcoin blocks (~24 hours), which is when the Stacks layer reaches Bitcoin finality and Stacks blocks can no longer be altered without changing Bitcoin history in a deep reorg.
 As a result, every 150 Bitcoin/Stacks blocks Stacks history becomes secured by the entire hash power of Bitcoin.